AshishJii/blog/content/posts/hackquest-2025.md

 ---
-title: "TCS HackQuest Season 10 Writeup"
+title: "CTF Write-up: TCS HackQuest Season 10"
 date: 2025-12-19
 ---

 Cybersecurity is as much about persistence as it is about technical skill.
 I recently participated in **TCS HackQuest Season 10** (held on December 13, 2025).
-The competition was intense, featuring a total of 14 challenges ranging from steganography, reverse engineering, web exploitation, binary analysis, etc.
+The competition was intense, featuring a total of 14 challenges ranging from steganography and reverse engineering to web exploitation and binary analysis.

 Despite some technical hurdles with the server in the final hours, I managed to successfully solve **11 out of the 14 questions**.
-This writeup serves as a detailed breakdown of my approach to these challenges.
+This writeup provides a brief breakdown of my approach and the logic used to solve each challenge.

 ---